ericbottard/hands-on-spring-data/README.md

    1. Find blog posts by their contents ("Miami")
    1. Find authors within a radius of 70 (center: [0,0]) whose last name starts with "Biv"
-   1. Find all pictures of a post, via a custom repository implementation, using `GridFsTemplate` class and static methods `org.springframework.data.mongodb.core.query.Query.query` and `org.springframework.data.mongodb.gridfs.GridFsCriteria.whereFilename`
+   1. Find all pictures of a post, via custom repository implementation `PostRepositoryImpl`.
+Your implementation will rely on `GridFsTemplate` to execute an instance of `org.springframework.data.mongodb.core.query.Query`.
+You can construct one out of criteria objects (e.g.: `org.springframework.data.mongodb.gridfs.GridFsCriteria.whereFilename` belonging in post.getPictures()`).

 ## Exercise 3: Neo4J